Your hard drive will crash

 My friend—not so lucky.
 He used Dropbox to move his data from an old computer to a new one.
 Wiped the old hard drive…and then the new one crashed and had to be wiped and reset.
 The files were in Dropbox, but he couldn’t get to them until the outage was fixed.

-I want to make clear that no one lost data in the Dropbox outage.
+I want to make it clear that no one lost data in the Dropbox outage.
 We only lost access to our data, which is almost as bad.
 But the Dropbox computers that crashed were the ones running the application, not the ones storing the data.

 You may also like...